 These classes are currently in production, but we suggest you sign up for our newsletter so that you will be notified when they become available.

-If you are looking to increase your knowledge right now then we suggest these articles to get started.
+If you are looking to increase your knowledge right now, we suggest these articles.

 - 5 Free Movie Poster Templates and Dimensions

 - Top 11 Skills You Need To Be A Movie Poster Art Director

 - 9 Tips To Make A Movie Poster Effective